 This is a fun museum for any child.
 They have hands-on experiences that help build cognitive function.
 And promote early learning.
 All of the exhibits are interactive.
-This museum opened in 1995 by three women in southeastern Wisconsin.
-The exhibits constantly change so there is always something new for everyone.
+This museum was opened in 1995 by three women in southeastern Wisconsin.
+The exhibits constantly change, so there is always something new for everyone.

 They are available for parties that include a 90-minute private room for up to 20 guests.
-You can bring in your own food and drinks as well as decorations (no wall decorations, latex balloons water guns, or silly string).
+You can bring in your own food and drinks as well as decorations (no wall decorations, latex balloons, water guns, or silly string).
 They can receive delivery from many local restaurants to make that easy.

 - Address: 929 E Wisconsin Ave, Milwaukee, WI

 The Haggerty Museum of Art is located on the campus of Marquette University.
 They have a constantly rotating amount of exhibits.
 The art is diverse and interesting.
 This museum is one that is best for interested teens and adults.
 This is a great afternoon activity and an opportunity to see some truly unique pieces.

 - Address: 1234 W Tory Hill St, Milwaukee, WI